angeloashmore/react-persistent-dismissable/README.md

 cookie on the user's browser for a given key to remember if a particular key was dismissed previously.

-`PersistentDismissable` uses the [Render Props][render-props] pattern and does not handle any rendering for you.
+This component uses the [Render Props][render-props] pattern and does not handle any rendering for you.
+Instead, it provides all the data and functions to connect to your UI.

 ## Status